Chaotic measures as an alternative to spectral measures for analysing turbulent flow: Results from simulations

 \subsubsection{MHD}

-We extended the study of chaotic measures in turbulence to MHD in \cite{ho2019chaotic,ho2020fluctuations}, whilst a theoretical study by other Fouxon et.\ al.\ was conducted in \cite{fouxon2021reynolds}.
+We extended the study of Eulerian chaotic measures by tracking trajectories in phase space in turbulence to MHD in \cite{ho2019chaotic,ho2020fluctuations}, whilst a theoretical study by other Fouxon et.\ al.\ was conducted in \cite{fouxon2021reynolds}.
 Shell models of turbulence applied to MHD with Prandtl number $\sim$ 1 found $\lambda \sim \nu^{-1/2}$ \cite{grappin1986computation}, however, since shell models may not be appropriate for the study, we used DNS simulations.

 In MHD a magnetic field is coupled to an electrically conducting fluid, with dynamics given by the MHD equations \cite{elsasser1950hydromagnetic,cramer1973magnetofluid}.
 The equivalent of the Ruelle relation was complicated by the fact that there are multiple microscales in this system.
 The non-linearity of the equation is direct for the velocity field, but for the magnetic field the non-linearity arises indirectly through a coupling with the velocity field.
 Thus, we may expect that the chaos should be dominated by the velocity field and not the magnetic field, which was indeed found to be the case.
 A test of removing the Lorentz force confirmed that it really is the velocity that drives the chaos \cite{ho2019chaotic}.
 No stable trend was associated with the Prandtl number, though using $\lambda \sim 1/\tau$ was found to fit better due to the noise from the Prandtl number and the fact that the relationship between Re and $\tau$ is not as simple in MHD as for HD.
 For the relationship $\lambda T_0 \sim$ Re$^\alpha$ it was found $\alpha = 0.43 \pm 0.09$.